Gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime in strong deflection limits: Introduction

 \section{Introduction}

-Recently, gravitational waves emitted by black holes have been detected by LIGO Scientific and Virgo Collaborations~\cite{Abbott:2016blz} and the shadow image of a supermassive black hole candidate at center of a giant elliptical galaxy M87 has been reported by Event Horizon Telescope Collaboration~\cite{Akiyama:2019cqa}.
+Recently, gravitational waves emitted by black holes have been detected directly by LIGO Scientific and Virgo Collaborations~\cite{Abbott:2016blz} and a dark shadow image in a bright gas around a supermassive black hole candidate at center of a giant elliptical galaxy M87 has been reported by Event Horizon Telescope Collaboration~\cite{Akiyama:2019cqa}.
 Because of the recent observations, to understand phenomena in a strong gravitational field described by general relativity will be more important than before.